Work with patients whose bodies do not produce enough insulin.

 What does a Diabetes Nurse do?

 Diabetes is a disease in which the body fails to produce the proper amount of insulin.
 Common conditions that arise from the disease involve nearly every organ in the body.
 Because of the sharp increase in case numbers over the last several decades, caring for diabetes has become big business.
-Diabetes Nurse Practitioners, Family Practice Physicians, and Diabetes Nurses confront the daily challenge of treating patients who suffer from this debilitating disease.
+Diabetes Nurse Practitioners, Family Practice Physician, and Diabetes Nurses confront the daily challenge of treating patients who suffer from this debilitating disease.

 As a Diabetes Nurse, you might work in an outpatient environment, where patients check in for periodic visits.
 You take blood samples and run tests to monitor blood sugar levels.
 In addition, you ask questions about the patient’s eating, exercise, and other health habits.
 Because you work as a liaison between the Doctor or Nurse Practitioner and the patient, you keep careful records of all conversations, medications, test results, and procedures.